A new way to find symbiotic stars: accretion disc detection with continuum survey photometry: SkyMapper parameter space

 After testing a variety of metrics, we settled on a simple one that made the known optically-flickering symbiotic EF Aql \citep{Zamanov2017} stand out: within each Main Survey filter sequence, we calculated

 where ${\rm max}_{i,j}$ is defined as the maximum value for any i and j in the two or three good u-band PSF magnitude measurements within the Main Survey filter sequence, using the {\it e\_mag\_psf} column of the {\it dr2.photometry} table as the uncertainty for each measurement (without incorporating any systematic error floor, because incorporating a floor made EF Aql stand out less).
 To enforce a minimum data quality, we only used measurements with {\it used\_in\_clipped} = True or False, not null, equivalent to excluding measurements with source extractor flags$\geq$4 and {\it nimaflags}$\geq$5.
-A few objects and nights had unusual sequence patterns with Main Survey u-band measurements separated by up to 4 hours, but we found that the time-scale had minimal effect on the statistical distribution of the sample and our selection thresholds, so we allowed those to be incorporated.
+We excluded Shallow Survey measurements.
+A few objects and nights had unusual sequence patterns with Main Survey u-band measurements separated by up to 4 hours, but we found that these cases had minimal effect on the statistical distribution of the sample and our selection thresholds, so we allowed them to be incorporated.
 Some Main Survey sequences only had two u-band measurements, but again we found that the statistical distribution was not significantly affected by incorporating sequences with either two or three u measurements indiscriminately.